rpgtkoolmv/corescript/README.md

 ## Roadmap

 Development will be done according to the roadmap.
-Currently I am developing ver 1.1.
+Currently we are developing ver 1.1.

 ### ver 1.0